nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder.

+   1. Open a command terminal in your computer.

+   1. `cd` into the folder you put the jar file in (e.g If the jar file is stored in `/Desktop/TestFile`, then the command should be `cd /Desktop/TestFile`).

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Use the `java -jar ab3myguest.jar` command to run the application.
+Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences